Energy crisis: Europe’s industry shutting down

 In Romania, the operations of fertiliser producer Azomures have been disrupted since December 2021 by high gas prices.
 Azomures produces 50% of the fertilisers used by Romanian farmers and is the largest natural gas consumer in the country accounting for 10% of total consumption.

-The company resumed production of fertilisers and other industrial products in April with state support, but two months later discontinued the production of ammonia, saying at the time that it would only keep producing fertilisers until it uses all its inventory of ammonia.
+The company resumed production of fertilisers and other industrial products in April with state support, but two months later discontinued the production of ammonia, saying at the time that it would only keep producing fertilisers until it used up all its inventory of ammonia.
 That point arrived in September, when Azomures decided to reduce its activity.
 Around 200 of its 1,000 employees will now be either sent home under a technical unemployment scheme or re-allocated to other companies.

 Power

 The wild swings in gas prices have fed through to the normally placid power market, which has wreaked havoc.
-The power sector relies on exactly matching demand and supply and traders are the backbone of this mechanism.
+The power sector relies on exactly matching demand and supply, and traders are the backbone of this mechanism.
 If supply and demand can’t be balanced then power stations simply go offline.

-While the power system is efficiently coordinated Europe-wide, trading in power remains a largely local business with many small traders playing a key role.
-The wild swings in prices makes their business impossible and opens up these traders to large losses if they get caught on the wrong side of a trade.
+While the power system is efficiently co-ordinated Europe-wide, trading in power remains a largely local business with many small traders playing a key role.
+The wild swings in prices make their business impossible and open up these traders to large losses if they get caught on the wrong side of a trade.

 Since September 2021, nearly 30 UK energy suppliers have filed for bankruptcy.
 Bankruptcies elsewhere include Bohemia Energy, the largest alternative supplier to state-owned CEZ in Czechia, which filed for bankruptcy in October 2021, while multiple energy providers have said they will withdraw from the French market.

-More pressure is planed on small traders as contracts are usually signed well in advance to ensure the broker has power to sell when it is needed.
+More pressure is being placed on small traders as contracts are usually signed well in advance to ensure the broker has power to sell when it is needed.
 Normal these contracts come with an upfront payment, but the central counterparties (CCPs) that facilitate these trades are now demanding up to 80% of the contract price ahead of time, creating a liquidity problem that small traders can’t cover and banks are increasingly unwilling to credit.
-The prospects of a default are growing and if a big trading house goes down that would lead to system-wide liquidity crisis, says the Bruegel think-tank.
+The prospects of a default are growing and if a big trading house goes down that would lead to a system-wide liquidity crisis, says the Bruegel think-tank.

 Several large utility players have already got into trouble.
 The German government is preparing to bail out its major utility company, Uniper, with a rescue package worth €15bn; the Élysée has announced a €10bn package to finalise the nationalisation of Electricité de France (EDF); and in early July CEZ, Czechia’s biggest utility, signed a credit agreement with the country’s finance ministry for up to €3bn, providing liquidity to the company.

 European governments have been forced to step into the breach with massive bailout packages and nationalisations.
-Since September 2021, governmental interventions have spanned between 0.1 and 3.6% of GDP and come to a total of around €230bn in the first half of this year.
+Since September 2021, governmental interventions have spanned between 0.1 and 3.6% of GDP and amount to a total of around €230bn in the first half of this year.
 That number is set to as much as double before the end of this year.

 Economic impact on Europe